apastel/ytmusic-deleter/README.md

 Features
 --------
-* Remove all songs from your Library
+* Remove all songs and podcasts from your Library
 * Delete all of your Uploads
   * Option to automatically add the corresponding album to your library from within YT Music
 * Delete all of your playlists